daverona/docker-cromwell/README.md

 ### Local Backend with Docker

-Since you are running cromwell using Docker on your host, you can also run workflows using Docker on your host, say `host.example`.
-To do so:
+Since cromwell runs in Docker container on your host, your host is Docker-capable.
+To run a workflow using Docker on your host, say `host.example`:

 ```bash
 docker container run --rm \